cjoster/psp-artifacts/roles-rolebindings/README.md

 # Roles and RoleBindings

-These are the yaml templates that are used to create the role and rolebindings in kubectl-createns.
+These are the yaml templates that are used to create the role and RoleBindings in kubectl-createns.

-Should you wish to manually apply these roles/bindings/serviceaccounts, there is a file called `all-in-one.yaml` that will apply the PSP and all necessary artifacts in the current namespace (or whichever namespace is specified on the commandline with the `-n` flag).
+Should you wish to manually apply these roles/bindings/serviceaccounts, there is a file called `all-in-one.yaml` that will apply the PSP and all necessary artifacts in the current namespace (or whichever namespace is specified on the command-line with the `-n` flag).
 Be sure to edit the `restricted` PSP name if you've renamed the PSP.
 If you wish to rename the deployer and/or runner roles, you can do so with this: